-(See Section I, §7.7 of the Remuneration Report)
+(see Section I, §7.4.3 of the Remuneration Report)

-With reference to indemnities in the cases provided for by Article 123-bis, paragraph 1, letter i), of the Consolidated Law on Finance, the Remuneration Policy provides for the possibility of defining agreements that envisage the payment of indemnities to Executive Directors and/or managers with strategic responsibilities in the event of termination of employment, which are defined in line with the recommendations of the Corporate Governance Code and best practices of corporate governance, in compliance with laws and collective agreements.
-The value of this indemnity corresponds to a maximum of 24 months' fixed remuneration.
-Under no circumstances may the total amount of this indemnity and the compensation for any non-competition agreement exceed the cap of 24 months' fixed remuneration and short-term variable remuneration actually vested in the two years preceding the termination (cap), since a clause was introduced in the 2024 Policies which, in the event of reaching this cap, automatically reduces the amount of the severance indemnity.
+With reference to the indemnities envisaged in Article 123-bis, paragraph 1, letter i), of the Consolidated Financial Act, the Remuneration Policy recognises the possibility of reaching agreements to pay indemnities to Executive Directors and/or managers with strategic responsibilities in the event of cessation or termination of their employment.
+Any such agreements are defined in line with the recommendations of the Corporate Governance Code and corporate governance best practices, in compliance with all related laws and collective agreements.
+The amount of this indemnity cannot exceed 24 months of fixed remuneration.
+Under no circumstances may the total of this indemnity and the consideration for any no-competition agreement exceed the cap of 24 months of fixed remuneration plus the short-term variable remuneration actually earned in the two years preceding termination (cap amount), since a clause added to the 2024 Policies automatically reduces the amount of the severance indemnity should the cap amount be reached.

-Prysmian envisages the possibility of signing non-competition agreements for Executive Directors, other managers with strategic responsibilities and other employees in key roles within the organisation.
+Prysmian envisages the possibility of signing no-competition agreements with Executive Directors, other managers with strategic responsibilities and other employees in key roles within the organisation.